 - Supports AES67

-- Compatible with Dante Domain Manager software (due Q4 2017)
+- Compatible with Dante Domain Manager and globcon software

 - Can be powered via PoE, or via dual DC power inputs for redundant operation; backup PSU available as an option

 DirectOut produces many other interfaces and accessories for use with multichannel digital audio.
 The compact EXBOX range includes EXBOX.64 for converting MADI streams between copper and optical formats; EXBOX.BLDS is a fail-safe MADI change-over switch for life-safety and other critical applications.
 For remote control applications, EXBOX.GPIO embeds/de-embeds GPIO control data into MADI streams; EXBOX.MIDICOM performs the same functions for MIDI and serial (RS-232/422/285) data.

 Audinate’s Dante AoIP protocol has proved an increasingly popular audio format for large-scale touring shows, OB vehicles as well as studio and broadcast infrastructure.
 The EXBOX.MD simply converts up to 32 streams (i.e., 64 audio channels) between Dante and MADI formats, in both directions simultaneously.
 One-to-one channel matching, so that Channel n in a MADI input becomes Channel n in the Dante output or vice-versa is the default routing.
 The routing may be altered using the internal I/O matrix, which can be easily accessed via the web browser in a connected device.